tracking-exposed/youtube.tracking.exposed/content/automation.md

     sudo apt install firefox-geckodriver chromium-chromedriver

-Here is suggested (but not necessary) also firefox-geckodriver in the case you want to modify the script 'experiment1.py' to use Firefox.
+Here is suggested (but not necessary) also firefox-geckodriver in the case you want to modify the script 'autowatcher.py' to use Firefox.

-### Launch the browser
+## The two scripts: autowatcher.py and opener.py

+#### Differences

+* autowatcher.py open a video and watch till the end; takes screenshot of the video every five seconds
+* opener.py open a youtube URL and close it after 20 seconds

+#### Execution

 Execute the scripts for automatic connection:

-    python3 src/experiment1.py config/example.txt
+    python3 bin/autowatcher.py config/example.txt

 Optionally, if your chrome has a different pathname (chromium, google-chrome), you can use the environment variable:

-    CHROME=/usr/bin/google-chrome python3 src/experiment1.py config/example.txt
+    CHROME=/usr/bin/google-chrome python3 bin/autowatcher.py config/example.txt

 This run the initial experiment, and save a few evidence in: